Skip to Content

 Q. What do I do if an employee/co-worker says they are struggling with their mental health?

 A. Provide the employee with the County’s EAP information and the list of Mental Health Resources.
 Encourage the employee to reach out to one of the resources or seek assistance through their health plan.
-All County health plans have Mental Health services that do not require pre-authorization from their primary doctor.
+All County health plans have mental health services that do not require pre-authorization from their primary doctor.

 Q. What if I need help, but don’t feel comfortable talking to my Supervisor about it?